ondat/documentation/docs/concepts/automatic-data-locality.md

 ## Safety first

-The process is safe to use and only ever removes data when a new deployment of it has been synced within the new node.
+The process is safe to use and only ever removes data when a new deployment has been synced within the new node.